annlaure02/holbertonschool-web-development/css_advanced/README.md

 ![websitefinal](https://github.com/annlaure02/holbertonschool-web-development/assets/113631115/ccaaa1b8-c46f-45a7-8e21-608f4bc89457)

 ## Learning Objectives
-* What is HTML
+* What is CSS
-* How to create an HTML page from a wireframe
+* How to add style to an element
-* What is a markup language
+* What is a class
-* What is the DOM
+* What is a selector
-* What is an element / tag
+* How to compute CSS Specificity Value
-* What is an attribute
+* What are Box properties in CSS
-* What the purpose of each HTML tag
+* How does the browser load a webpage

 ## Requirements
 * All your files should end with a new line